-DNAME Replaces the domain name specified with another name to zone.
-Described in RFC 4034.
+DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
+Described in RFC 2672.

 DNSKEY Stores a public key associated with a signed DNS zone.
-De-
+Dezone.
+Described in RFC 4034.